Regina King: HBO Series ‘Watchmen’ Sweeps 2020 Emmy Awards With Adaption Centered Around Tulsa Race Massacre & Black Wall Street.

 Watchmen: A Comic Adaptation is Honored with Major Award Wins

-HBO’s “Watchmen” achieved a historic Emmys run, becoming the first comic book adaptation to win a top prize (Outstanding Limited Series) and taking home 11 awards in total, the most for any show in 2020.
+HBO’s “Watchmen” achieved a historic Emmys run.
+It’s becoming the first comic book adaptation to win a top prize (Outstanding Limited Series) and taking home 11 awards in total, the most for any show in 2020.

 Regina King (Best Actress), Yahya Abdul-Mateen II (Best Supporting Actor), and Cord Jefferson (Best Writing) used their acceptance speeches to channel the show’s themes of racial violence into moving dedications and calls to action.

-Watchmen received widespread critical acclaim on it’s broadcast as well as commendation for highlighting the often forgotten 1921 Tulsa race massacre of America’s Black Wall Street, which became poignant in the wake of the 2020 George Floyd protests.
+Watchmen received widespread critical acclaim on its broadcast.
+It also received commendation for highlighting the often forgotten 1921 Tulsa race massacre of America’s Black Wall Street.
+That became poignant in the wake of the 2020 George Floyd protests.

 Written by Sophia Lenore